OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 **"EARLY" in the Moment** | Quick, Ranged, Reach, and Surprise actions resolve EARLY, before all other actions.
 A Readied action from the previous Moment resolves EARLY or can become a Delayed action resolving NOW or LATE.

-**"NOW" in the Moment** | Most standard actions resolve NOW.
+**In the Moment** | Most standard actions resolve at the moment.
 If desired, a Delayed action resolves NOW.
 A Charge action begins NOW but resolves LATE.
 Readying an action NOW resolves EARLY in the next Moment.

 **"LATE" in the Moment** | Bonus, Slow, and Charge actions resolve LATE.
 A Delayed action that traverses beyond LATE automatically becomes a Readied action Early the next Moment.